No. 331 Squadron RNoAF: History

-The squadron was initially equipped with Hawker Hurricane Mk 1s, inherited from a Polish RAF unit.
+The squadron was initially equipped with Hawker Hurricane Is, inherited from a Polish RAF unit.
 These had to be rebuilt before 331 Squadron could become operational, on 15 September 1941.
-It provided defence for northern Scotland, moving to RAF Castletown on 21 August and later to RAF Skaebrae.
+It provided defence for northern Scotland, moving to RAF Castletown on 21 August and later to RAF Skeabrae.

-On 4 May 1942, the squadron moved south to RAF North Weald, having re-equipped with Spitfires in November 1941.
+On 4 May 1942, the squadron moved south to RAF North Weald, having re-equipped with the Supermarine Spitfire IIA in November 1941.

 331 Squadron was joined by a second Norwegian unit 332 Squadron, also flying Spitfires.
 Together they were known as North Weald Wing and were part of the Allied air umbrella over the landing area in the Dieppe Raid, and later flying fighter sweeps and escort operations over occupied France and the Low Countries.

-In November 1943, 331 and 332 Squadrons were transferred to the 2nd Tactical Air Force and became known as No. 132 Airfield; later No. 132 Wing.
+In November 1943, 331 and 332 Squadrons were transferred to the RAF Second Tactical Air Force and became known as No. 132 (Norwegian) Airfield Headquarters within No. 84 Group RAF; later No. 132 (Norwegian) (Fighter) Wing RAF.

 Following fighter bomber and tactical air superiority operations, connected to preparations for D-Day and the actual landings in France, the squadron moved to Caen, Normandy, in August 1944.
 From September onwards, 132 Wing participated in the liberation of the Netherlands and provided air support for the crossing of the Rhine.

-On 24 April 1945, the squadron was transferred to North Weald and later to RAF Dyce in Scotland, where 331 and 332 Squadrons converted to Spitfire Mark IXe and Mk XVI.
+On 22 April 1945, the squadron was transferred to RAF Dyce in Scotland, where 331 and 332 Squadrons converted to Spitfire Mark IXe and Mk XVI.

-Following the end of the war, the wing flew to Norway and on 21 September 1945, 331 Squadron was officially disbanded as an RAF unit, with control passed to the re-formed Royal Norwegian Air Force (RNoAF).
+Following the end of the war, the wing flew to Norway and on 22 May 1945, 331 Squadron was officially disbanded as an RAF unit, with control passed to the re-formed Royal Norwegian Air Force (RNoAF) on 21 November 1945.

+According to the British embassy in Oslo, No. 331 (Norwegian) Squadron defended London from 1941 and was the highest scoring fighter squadron in South England during the war.
+The squadron was given the RAF aircraft code prefix "FN" - or "For Norway".

 Between them during the war, 331 and 332 Squadrons scored 180 confirmed destroyed, 35 probables and more than 100 damaged.
 Combined losses were 131 aircraft lost with 71 pilots killed.

-In honour of the achievements of the Second World War squadrons, the RNoAF has maintained RAF squadron names, including a 331st Fighter Squadron, now flying F-16s and based at Bodø Main Air Station.
+In honour of the achievements of the Second World War squadrons, the RNoAF has maintained RAF squadron names, including a 331st Fighter Squadron, now flying F-35A Lightning IIs and based at Ørland Air Station.